 - Polycystic Ovarian Syndrome.

-- Leucorrhea with excessive vaginal discharge that is mucoid, white, milky, and without foul smell.
+- Excessive vaginal discharge that is mucoid, white, milky, and without foul smell.

 - Prolonged and slow menstrual cycles.